 Pick one sentence and try to say it in Spanish before looking up the full answer.
 If you do not know a word, look up only that word or phrase first.
 Then try again.

-Make nearby sentences
+Make similar sentences

 - Today I had more energy.